ElJocho/antsim/README.md

 * field_size      -> sets the size of the playing board.
 The board is quadratic so only input one integer.
 * maximum_age     -> how old ants can get.
 Equals number of turns ants are alive.

 To run the programm simple execute the main.py function.
-It will create ant.mp4 in the folder results.
-This is the result of the simulation, each timestep is one frame.

 ## Modules
 **antsim** provides you with the following Modules: